 It’s long been recognized that children who grow up in a healthy and structured environment are better able to function in society when they mature.
 Structure in the form of rules and boundaries also provides us with a sense of security.

 This is no different for dogs.
 A dog with little or no structure may not feel entirely safe and secure.
-They also live in an environment where they make up their own rules because they get little to no guidance at all.
+They also live in an environment where they make up their own rules because they get little to no guidance and instructions from their humans.
 To a dog in such circumstances, life can appear unpredictable and scary.
-Predictability is good, for dogs and humans.
+A predictable life is good for dogs.
+An unpredictable life can be frightening and filled with stress.

 I’m not suggesting you go gung-ho with the rules and the manner in which you enforce them.
 Nor does it mean that you become oppressive or rigid.
 That isn’t structure.
 That’s being tyrannical and plain stupid.